Sign inTry free

 By the end of 3rd grade, students should be fluent in addition and subtraction within 20 and have multiplication and division facts within 100 (typically 0×0 through 10×10).
 Common Core 3.OA.7 calls this out explicitly.

-5 to 10 minutes a day is the sweet spot.
+2 to 5 minutes a day is the sweet spot.
 Daily consistency at this length outperforms 30+ minute sessions twice a week, because retention follows frequency, not volume.

 Drop the test framing.
 Use a timer to measure individual facts (under 3 seconds = known), not as a pass/fail event.
 The number on the screen is a diagnostic, not a grade.